vi-k/battery/README.md

 # battery

-A new flutter plugin project.
+A flutter plugin for getting battery status.

 ## Getting Started